 Afurakanu/Afuraitkaitnut do not base our observance of time on a fictional character from the pseudo(fake)-religions of the whites and their offspring.
 The cycle we adhere to is the Afe Kesee (Great Year) which is the cycle wherein the equinotical point of Owia (the Sun) takes approximately 26,000 years to move through all of the constellations which cross the ecliptic (the so-called zodiacal signs of which there are 13 - not 12).
 We are in the midst of the present-day Afe Kesee, hence the years beginning with 13000.

-Aakhuamuman Amaruka Atifi mu celebrates Obra Dwira Nananomsom, 13024 during the gregorian calendar dates of September 17 through September 23.
-Note that September 23 (2023) is our New Year's day--the first day of Atem/Atemet (autumn) and the first day of the year 13024 [100 days prior to the gregorian 'new year' of january 1, 2024].
+Aakhuamuman Amaruka Atifi mu celebrates Obra Dwira Nananomsom, 13025 during the gregorian calendar dates of September 16th through September 22nd.
+Note that September 22nd (2024) is our New Year's day--the first day of Atem/Atemet (autumn) and the first day of the year 13025 [100 days prior to the gregorian 'new year' of january 1, 2025].

 See the videos below wherein we examine the nature and practice of our OBRADWIRA observance.
 The first video was from September 11, 13022 (2022) wherein we examined the structure of our seven-day observance.
-The subsequent set of seven videos were from our livestream the following week for each of the seven days of the observance, September 17th - 23rd.
+The subsequent set of seven videos were from our livestream the following week for each of the seven days of the observance that year, September 17th - 23rd.
 We discuss the ebe (Divine wisdom teaching) of each day, the cosmology undergirding it and its application to our collective function as Afurakani/Afuraitkaitnit (African) people: